Funding opportunity

 The Subatomic Physics Research Tools and Instruments (SAP-RTI) grants foster and enhance the discovery, innovation and training capability of researchers in the field of subatomic physics at a Canadian university by supporting the purchase of research equipment and installations.

 The SAP-RTI grants program assists researchers in buying or developing research equipment with a net cost of more than $7,000.
 Net cost is defined as the purchase cost of the equipment after any discount from the vendor and before taxes, customs and importation fees, transportation and shipping charges, and assembly and installation costs.
 SAP-RTI grants are divided into three categories according to the total net cost of the equipment.
-These categories are

-Regardless of the category, if the applicant can secure funding from other sources to complement the requested support from NSERC, this funding must be in place and confirmed at the time the application is submitted.
+If the applicant can secure funding from other sources to complement the requested support from NSERC, this funding must be in place and confirmed at the time the application is submitted.
 Other sources may include contributions from NSERC Discovery Grants held by the applicant or co-applicants.
 The use of other types of NSERC grants is permitted, provided that prior written authorization is obtained from NSERC.

 NSERC will only accept the following requests:

-for tools and instruments that form a comprehensive system intended to support NSERC-funded research in the field of subatomic physics
+- for tools and instruments that form a comprehensive system intended to support NSERC-funded research in the field of subatomic physics

 - a comprehensive system is one in which each tool or instrument forms part of an integrated system of operation to support the research program(s)